Miguel-Pezzini/GoMessenger/README.md

-# 💬 Real-Time Chat Backend in Go
+# 💬 GoMessenger, a Real-Time Chat Backend in Go

 The GoMessenger is a **real-time chat platform** built with **Go**, designed to explore advanced backend engineering concepts — including caching, messaging, rate limiting, observability, end-to-end testing, and NoSQL databases.